antonosmond/gitops-tag-flow/README.md

 ### promote

 This workflow promotes a given service from staging to prod.
 As with the deploy workflow, it simply "moves" the service production tag to point at the same revision as the staging tag and ArgoCD handles the deployment.
 As an additional step, before moving the production tag it tags the revision it currently points at with a rollback tag.
-This allows for easy rollback as we can use this tag to know which reviosion we need to rollback to.
+This allows for easy rollback as we can use this tag to know which revision we need to rollback to.

 ### rollback